earos-ai/aw-client/README.md

 # Application execution

-> Without needing to use the command line below (which is intended for technical users)
+> Directly download the AW client in [dist](https://github.com/earos-ai/aw-client/tree/master/dist). format to run AW nodes, without needing to use the command line below (which is intended for technical users

 ## Windows